campuspress/divi-accessibility/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Improved the way mobile menu is handled with keyboard.

 = 1.2.6 =
 * Social links now have text, thanks to maco.
 * Fix sanitization across the plugin.